HieuNguyenVu/scully-personal-website/blog/after-2-months-left-my-job.md

 Actually, after practicing on LeetCode, I am still confused with some kind of challenges and I cannot distinguish them.
 So I start to classify and try to explain it in my [post](https://nhvu95.com/).
 Similar to Rubber Duck Debugging, I can remember faster and longer.

-### 2. Learn new knowledge and relearn what was missing
+### 2. Trying new things, learning new knowledge, and relearning what was missing

 Cause I am not starting at a specific position at the start.
 Like I join to work directly with Typescript, without going in deep in javascript.
 So I start to recheck and review all the missing.
 [Prepare for a frontend interview](https://nhvu95.com/blog/preparing-for-frontend-interview/)